swalladge/rpi-temperature-server/SERVER_README.md

 - `from`: the requested start date
 - `to`: the requested end date
 - `full_count`: total number of data points available in range
+- `unit`: single letter representation of the temperature units used

 Example response: